cmoffroad/osmand-outdoor-explorer-plugin/README.md

 - Install [OsmAnd](https://play.google.com/store/apps/details?id=net.osmand) application on your device
 - Open the application.
 Tap on Get started
 - Download Recommended Country dataset (if not yet installed)
-- Open Menu > Plugins > make sure Trip Recording is enabled

 ### Plugin First-time Installation (Android only)

 - Download [Plugin OSF file](https://github.com/cmoffroad/osmand-offroad-survey-plugin/raw/master/build/osmand-offroad-survey-plugin.osf) from your mobile browser.
 - Once download is complete, click on Open.
 - OsmAnd should automatically open and inform you the plugin has been successfully added.
-- Wait a few seconds for Suggested maps to show up
+- Wait a few seconds for Suggested maps to show up (standard, contour lines, hillshade)
-- Download suggested datasets for your country (if any)
+- Download suggested datasets for your country (if not yet installed)
 - Select OK
+- Tap profile icon on top left corner
+- Select offroad motorcycle icon
+- Map style can be configured further under "Details".

 > If a "Permission Denied" error occurs,
 > - open your Android phone Settings application
 > - go to Apps > OsmAnd > Permissions
 > - turn on Storage and try reinstalling the plugin

+#### OsmAnd subscriptions

+Please note that in the free OsmAnd version:
+- elevation data (Countour lines and Terrain) is not shown
+- OSM country datasets are updated once a month

+If you are serious about doing offroad ground surveys, you can purchase a [one time or yearly subscription](https://docs.osmand.net/en/main@latest/osmand/purchases/android#free-and-paid-features) to enable:
+- elevation data
+- hourly OSM datasets update

+> I am not affiliated in any way with OsmAnd, and gain no revenues from this plugin.
+After much research and experimentation, I have not found better platforms to build my own maps.

+> The OsmAnd Live feature is extremely useful for preparing maps before a trip.  e.g. you could add in OpenStreetMap missing tracks via satellite imagery, or add fixme tag on paths that are missing data and may need to be resurveyed.
+Your OSM changes will appear in your OsmAnd application within an hour.

 ### Plugin Future Updates